lidia-k/PatternX-Duplicate-Finder/README.md

     -d neo4j:latest
 ```

-### Traditional ML Approach
+### Old-school ML Approach

 Before running the code, create a virtual environment and use `requirements-new.txt` to install requirements.
 (`requirements.txt` might cause some conflicts. )

 **Preprocess and Load Data (Skip This Step)**

-- Input: Save each sheet from the original Excel files as separate CSV files in /src/data..
+- Input: Save each sheet from the original Excel files as separate CSV files in /src/data.
 - Usage: `python3 run.py --project penumbra --task neo4j`
 - Method:
     1) Create an edge between two nodes if their properties exactly match.
 The edge types created are: npi, fullname_email, fullname_sap_no, and fullname_qb_id, identifying "obvious duplicates."